review or checkout

 - Consumer protection - remember that if you do run into trouble with your purchase, you have no protection under UK law.

 How do freshwater pearls compare with seawater Akoya pearls?
 Which are better?

-The main difference between seawater Akoyas and freshwater pearls is the method of culturing.
-Akoyas have a bead inserted as the nucleus whereas freshwater pearls have a small piece of tissue inserted to stimulate nacre (pearl) production.
-In Akoyas, the nacre is laid down around the bead which is fine providing the oyster spends long enough in the water to develop a thick layer (at least 0.3mm).
+The main difference between seawater Akoya and freshwater pearls is the method of culturing.
+Akoya have a bead inserted as the nucleus whereas freshwater pearls have a small piece of tissue inserted to stimulate nacre (pearl) production.
+In Akoya, the nacre is laid down around the bead which is fine providing the oyster spends long enough in the water to develop a thick layer (at least 0.3mm).
 If it doesn't, the nacre can split, crack and flake off.
 This has become more commonplace over the last decade as commercial pressure on pearl farmers has led to earlier harvests.

 Freshwater pearls don't have this problem as the nacre develops over the tissue, which dessicates, leaving a solid pearl.
 The mussel may spend at least twice as long growing pearls before it is harvested but, because it is larger than the Akoya oyster, produces more pearls.
 It's a bit more complicated than that but you get the idea.

 In terms of appearance (lustre) Akoya tend to be more shiny - often because they are highly polished whereas deep nacre pearls (like freshwater and South Sea) have more of a 'glow'.
 Bead-nucleated pearls are often (not always) a little 'rounder' than their freshwater cousins but some people consider this artificial and think a freshwater strand more natural.